 To clear the records from the PWRCEL Performance Log, press the CLEAR softkey C. Once pressed, a warning message displays asking for verification that all records are to be cleared.
-Press the OK softkey or press the ESCAPE softkey Esc to return to the PDX Performance Log screen.
+Press the OK softkey OK to continue, or press the ESCAPE softkey Esc to return to the PDX Performance Log screen.